Bank of Lafourche Building

-The Bank of Lafourche Building, also known as the Oil & Gas Building, is a historic commercial building located at 206 Green Street in Thibodaux, Louisiana.
+The Bank of Lafourche Building, also known as the Oil & Gas Building, is a historic commercial building located at 206 Green Street in Thibodaux, Louisiana, United States.

 Built in 1897, the building is a two-story brick Italianate style commercial building with marble facade.
 It was used as a bank until 1929.

 The building was listed on the National Register of Historic Places on March 5, 1986.

 It is one of 14 individually NRHP-listed properties in the "Thibodaux Multiple Resource Area", which also includes: